-Monetary policy is governed The mor by a Central Bank, the the inter authority managing the which he authority managing the money supply (coins, notes, deposits, etc.) in an economy The money supply affects the interest rates at which households and firms lend and borrow.
+Monetary policy is governed by a Central Bank, the authority managing the money supply (coins, notes, deposits, etc.) in an economy The money supply affects the interest rates at which households and firms lend and borrow.

-IN PRACTICE central banks choose a TARGET for the INTEREST rate money supply interest rate \$
+IN PRACTICE central banks choose a TARGET for the INTEREST rate money supply interest rate \